-Gemfibrozil, USP is a lipid regulating agent.
-It is available as tablets for oral administration.
-Each tablet contains 600 mg gemfibrozil.
-Each tablet also contains the following inactive ingredients: pregelatinized starch, microcrystalline cellulose, povidone, colloidal silicon dioxide, polysorbate, croscarmellose sodium, calcium stearate, hydroxypropyl cellulose, and talc.
+Gemfibrozil is a lipid regulating agent.
+Gemfibrozil Tablets, USP, for oral administration, contain 600 mg gemfibrozil.
+Each tablet also contains the following inactive ingredients: colloidal silicon dioxide, NF; croscarmellose sodium, NF; calcium stearate, NF; microcrystalline cellulose, NF; methylcellulose, USP and opadry white.

 The chemical name is 5-(2,5-dimethylphenoxy)-2,2-dimethylpentanoic acid, with the following structural formula:

 The empirical formula is $C{15}H{22}O_3$ and the molecular weight is 250.35; the solubility in water and acid is 0.0019% and in dilute base it is greater than 1%.
-The melting point is $58^{\circ} - 61^{\circ}C$.
-Gemfibrozil is a white solid which is stable under ordinary conditions.
+The melting point is 58°-61°C. Gemfibrozil is a white solid which is stable under ordinary conditions.